New Democrat Coalition

 The New Democrat Coalition is a caucus in the House of Representatives of the United States Congress made up of Democrats, primarily liberals and centrists, who take a pro-business stance and a liberal-to-moderate approach to fiscal matters.
 Most members hold socially liberal views.

 The caucus has been described as being centrist to center-left.

-When the 119th Congress convened on January 3, 2025, the New Democrat Coalition touted 110 members (including one nonvoting member), accounting for more than half of all Democratic representatives and making it the largest House Democrat ideological caucus, followed by the Congressional Progressive Caucus.
+When the 119th Congress convened on January 3, 2025, the New Democrat Coalition touted 110 members (including one nonvoting member), of which 30 were also members of the Congressional Progressive Caucus and 6 were also members of Blue Dog Coalition, accounting for more than half of all Democratic representatives.
+The New Democrat Coalition is the largest House Democratic ideological caucus, followed by the Congressional Progressive Caucus.

 Overview

 The New Democrat Coalition is a caucus within the House of Representatives founded in 1997 by Representatives Cal Dooley, Jim Moran, and Tim Roemer.

 The Coalition supported "Third Way" policies during the presidency of Bill Clinton.
 The Coalition consists of liberal, moderate, and centrist Democrats.
 After the sharp decline of the Blue Dog Coalition in the 2010s, the New Democrat Coalition gained some of the Blue Dog Coalition's former clout by also having members from swing seats.

 The group is known as fiscally moderate and pro-business.
 For example, the New Democrat Coalition supports free trade and the high-tech sector.
 The New Democrat Coalition also supports immigration reform.

 Ideologically, it is positioned between the House Progressive Caucus and the Blue Dog Coalition.
 The Coalition has been described as both socially liberal and fiscally moderate-to-conservative.

+In 2010, then-chair of the NDC, Representative Joe Crowley, was investigated by the Office of Congressional Ethics for collecting checks from financial-industry lobbyists just hours before voting against several financial-reform related measures.
+An investigation by ProPublica found that "at least 16 other New Democrats also held fundraisers in the days leading up to the December vote on Wall Street reform.
+Several explicitly mentioned their membership in the New Democrat Coalition or their seat on the Financial Services Committee on invitations distributed to lobbyists."
+In a statement, a spokesperson for the group maintained that "fundraising activities of the NewDemPAC are completely separate from the New Democrat Coalition and have no effect on the official work of the coalition or the positions taken by our members."

+At a retreat held in honor of the New Democrat Coalition in Maryland in May 2010, Representative Ron Kind (who had campaigned for ethics reform and against "pay-to-play" politics in 2006) told lobbyists for the U.S. Chamber of Commerce, JPMorgan, Goldman Sachs, and others, "We're working hard with you to get the policy right".